Land Trust for Tennessee

-The Land Trust for Tennessee is an American non-profit conservation organization working to protect Tennessee's natural, scenic and historic landscapes and sites.
-Since 1999, The Land Trust has partnered to conserve more than 135000 acre of land across 65-plus Tennessee counties.
+The Land Trust for Tennessee is a non-profit conservation organization working to protect Tennessee's natural, scenic, and historic landscapes and sites.
+Since 1999, The Land Trust has conserved more than 135000 acre of land across 65-plus Tennessee counties.

 The Land Trust for Tennessee is an accredited member of The Land Trust Alliance and a subsequent member of Terrafirma RRG LLC, The Land Trust Alliance's shared conservation defense service.

 Liz McLaurin is the President and CEO of The Land Trust for Tennessee.
 The organization operates statewide with offices based in Nashville and Chattanooga.

 Protected lands

 The Land Trust for Tennessee protects working farms and forests, recreational and scenic places, historic landscapes, urban land, critical watershed areas and community and cultural resources across the state.
-The organization has completed more than 400 conservation projects.
+The organization has completed more than 420 conservation projects.

 Working farms and forests

 The Land Trust for Tennessee is the only statewide organization in Tennessee actively conserving farmland.
 Since its founding, the organization has worked with private landowners to protect more than 40,000 acres of farmland, including multiple "Century Farms" owned and continuously operated by the same family for more than 100 years.